-- There are concerns about the reliability of accounts or audit procedures; - There is evidence that the auditors' failed to identify and address issues leading to a significant financial restatement; - The length of tenure of the auditors raises concern over their independence; - The fees paid to the auditor for the provision of the audit and non-audit services during the year under review have not been disclosed in the annual report and financial statements; - The amount of non-audit fees paid to and/or the nature of non-audit services provided by the auditors raise concerns regarding their independence; - There are other concerns about the independence of the external auditors or the integrity of the audit.
+- There are concerns about the reliability of accounts or audit procedures; - There is evidence that the auditors' failed to identify and address issues leading to a significant financial restatement; - The length of tenure of the auditors raises concern over their independence Cardano considers a tenure exceeding 20 years to be excessive. - The fees paid to the auditor for the provision of the audit and non-audit services during the year under review have not been disclosed in the annual report and financial statements; - The amount of non-audit fees paid to and/or the nature of non-audit services provided by the auditors raise concerns regarding their independence; This is considered the case when the level of non-audit fees (including tax) exceeds 100% of the total audit fees (or any stricter limit set in local corporate governance codes)" - There are other concerns about the independence of the external auditors or the integrity of the audit.